fomodotbiz/token-lists/README.md

-# fomo.biz Community Token List
+# FOMO.BIZ Community Token List

 This repository holds the community-maintained list of **additional tokens** for the [fomo.biz DEX](https://fomo.biz/dex) (Decentralized Exchange) operating on the Taraxa network (Chain ID: 841).